 4. Take state tests ASAP: California applicants to a teaching credential program must pass a basic skills test (CBEST) and subject matter tests (CSET subtests) in the content area they are planning to teach.
 Do not wait to take these exams!
 State tests are offered only four times in an application cycle for the TEP and many candidates need to retake portions of these tests.
 Allow yourself enough time so that lack of a passing score on these tests does not hamper your potential admission to the program.
 The Application Handbooks provide detailed information about these state test requirements.

-5. Complete your Pre-professional Experience: Applicants must complete a minimum of 60 pre-professional hours prior to the start of the program.
-30 of the hours are due by March 1st, and the remaining 30 are due by June 1st.
+5. Complete your Pre-professional Experience: Applicants must complete a minimum of 45 pre-professional hours prior to the start of the program.
+30 of the hours are due by January 15 or March 1st, and the remaining 15 are due by June 1st.
 Some students already have this experience and simply need it documented.
 Others need a placement for this.
 In both cases, please see UCSB's Pre-professional Program for more information.

 6. If possible, work on Program Required Courses: Students will have the opportunity to complete the courses below during their first summer session of the TEP.
 However, if students complete these courses in advance, they will have a lighter course load during their first summer session and they may also be able to start their first summer session in July, rather than in June.